Schedule Your Group Visit

 Docent-guided visits provide college and university groups with the opportunity to connect with works of art through careful looking and group discussion.
 Docent-guided visits include the Museum's collection and/or special exhibitions, and can be customized to meet your group's area of interest.
 Led by trained volunteers, tours last one hour and are available Tuesday-Friday.
 Docent-guided tours are available from September 11, 2018, to May 24, 2019.

 Docent-guided tours are available for all areas of the Museum's collection, as well as for the following special exhibitions:

 The Keir Collection of Islamic Art Limited to 30 students per hour.
 The long-term installation will showcase over 100 works from the Keir Collection of Islamic Art, which is recognized by scholars as one of the most geographically and historically comprehensive of its kind.
 The collection spans three continents and 13 centuries of Islamic cultural production and includes masterworks in various mediums—from rock crystal to metalwork, ceramics, textiles, carpets, and works on paper.
-Tours offered September 18–May 24, 2019.
+Tours offered September 18–August 8, 2019.

 If you are interested in bringing your students to see a paid exhibition for free, you must request this on your original form at least three weeks before your requested date.
 With less than three weeks' notice, students will have to pay the ticket price to visit a special exhibition.

 Professors and instructors can also schedule self-guided visits for independent exploration of the Museum's galleries.
 Self-guided visits are available during regular Museum hours only: Tuesday–Sunday, 11–5; Thursday, 11–9; closed Mondays.

 More information on Higher Ed Student Visits and answers to Frequently Asked Questions: Museum Guidelines for Adult and Higher Ed Visits